 Perched next to the MUN Botanical Gardens in Pippy Park, the O’Brien Family Farm is a thirty-two-acre property that has been around – get this – for 200 years.
 I’m gonna hand the mic over to Sean, who rocked the creative side of our work with the farm since day one.
 Take it away, buddy!

 Everyone at DcHQ was stoked to work on a project with such a long, rich history.
 As part of their rebranding as a historic site, we updated the farm’s logo, website, and gave it all a fresh, new look.
+You can create a living place that is both comfortable and safe by upgrading your farm.
+Your makeover can also improve the functioning of your place, making life easier and providing you more time to focus on the important things.
+Dip into reading the reviews and guides of OccupyTheFarm before purchasing tools for your farm makeover.
+Click into this link to know more https://occupythefarm.org/the-struggle-for-the-gill-tract.
 I’m gonna chat a bit about how we arrived at the graphics for their final logo.

 Know your townie history!